LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/20_implementing_ui_with_gum/index.md

 ## Gum Concepts

 Before we dive into implementation, let's explore the core concepts that Gum provides.
-Gum simplifies UI development by providing read-made controls and layout systems that would otherwise require significant effort to build from scratch.
+Gum simplifies UI development by providing ready-made controls and layout systems that would otherwise require significant effort to build from scratch.

 ### Understanding Gum's Structure